yigitayaz/RESTFul_API_TASK/README.txt

 www file in bin directory creates http server and listens for queries. db.js file in db directory is a helper file for database connection and credentials file reading. schema.js file in models directory defines a schema for countries collection. endpoint directory has corresponding files for given endpoints.
+Optimal endpoint does not return optimal answer but returns maximum amounts and a remainder one.
+Others are working as intended.

 FORMAT FOR CREDENTIALS:
 File name: credentials.txt